realtmxi/mag-review/README.md

 - "Recommend classic deep learning papers."
 - "Find the latest 2024 papers on Graph Transformers with code."
-- "Upload and summarize these three PDFs."
+- "Upload and compare the training process mentioned in these three documents."
 - "Compare the novelty of these two LLM papers."

 ---